A topic from the subject of Experimentation in Chemistry.

 Step 5: Visualizing the Results

-Use molecular models or draw the molecular structures with color markers to illustrate the molecular geometry and polarity.
+Use molecular models or draw the molecular structures with color markers to illustrate the molecular geometry and indicate the direction of bond dipoles (for polar bonds) and the overall molecular dipole moment (if present).

 Significance: